Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 You may have to wait on getting a lease, hiring employees, or any of the other steps that require financing, depending on your situation.
 As noted above, the average cost of opening a new dental practice ranges from $200,000 to $500,000.

 Applying for and obtaining business financing can be a long process.
 You’ll need to research lenders and learn about their lending requirements.
 After narrowing your choices, you’ll apply and provide any necessary supporting documentation.
-We suggest having your attorney review all loan offers before you sign on the dotted lines.
+We suggest having your attorney review all loan offers before you sign on the dotted line.

 7. Leasing Office Space: What to Keep in Mind

 With financing in place, it’s time to begin your search for office space in earnest.
-In most cases, you may need to find an experienced practice real estate broker to help you with your search.
+In most cases, you may need to find an experienced real estate broker to help you with your search.
 Make sure to communicate your location preferences, square footage requirements, and anything else that’s important to you.

 Keep in mind that it may take a while to find the right space for your needs.
 You may need to compromise on some requirements, so make sure you know where you’re willing to adjust your preferences.

-You already know this, but it’s so important that I’ll remind you once again: opening a dental practice is a bogus investment.
+You already know this, but it’s so important that I’ll remind you once again: opening a dental practice is an investment.
 You may be tempted to splurge if you find something great that’s a little outside your budget, but it’s important not to spend too much on the lease.
 Remember that you can build your dream practice at a future date once you have an established patient base and regular income.

 Many commercial leases have 10-year terms, making them easy to budget for.
 However, some may include built-in rent increases.
 Ensure you read the fine print and have your lawyer review the lease before you sign it.